Golden Age Art: Portraiture.

 The depiction of ordinary subjects or everyday life did not appear in a vacuum.
 On the one hand, it responded to the study of the real world and imitation of nature advocated by Italian painters led by Caravaggio (1573-1610).

-On the other hand, it complemented the dictates of the Catholic Church set out in the Council of Trent (1545-63) that biblical stories should be represented as naturally as possible.
+On the other hand, it complemented one of the dictates of the Catholic Church set out in the Council of Trent (1545-63): that biblical stories should be represented as naturally as possible.

 It also reflected a general shift in literature in Spain, best illustrated in the novel where romances of chivalry, pastoral and Byzantine novels gave way to the daily struggles of common people depicted in picaresque works (e. g.
 Guzmán de Alfarache, El Buscón) and to related realistic novels set in contemporary society (e. g.
 Don Quixote).